-On February 28, 2008, the Company acquired 100% of the issued and outstanding common shares of DHI, which owns 100% of the issued and outstanding common shares of DHI US, pursuant to an agreement with Augusta Resource Corp.
-At the time of acquisition, DHI US was the 100% owner of the Mount Hamilton property (the "Mt.
-Hamilton Project") in Nevada, subject to a sliding scale net smelter returns royalty (the "Underlying Royalty") reserved in favor of the original lessor (the "Underlying Royalty Holder") of the Mt.
-Hamilton Project.

-On December 22, 2010 and as subsequently amended on June 28, 2012 and August 10, 2012, the Company and Solitario incorporated MH-LLC pursuant to a JV Agreement and an Operating Agreement to advance the Company's Mount Hamilton project located near Ely, Nevada, through to a BFS and into production.
+- (b) On February 28, 2008, the Company acquired 100% of the issued and outstanding common shares of DHI, which owns 100% of the issued and outstanding common shares of DHI US, pursuant to an agreement with Augusta Resource Corp.
+At the time of acquisition, DHI US was the 100% owner of the Mt.
+Hamilton Project in Nevada, subject to a sliding scale net smelter returns royalty (the "Underlying Royalty") reserved in favor of the original lessor (the "Underlying Royalty Holder") of the Mt.
+Hamilton Project. - (c) On December 22, 2010 and as subsequently amended on June 28, 2012 and August 10, 2012, the Company and Solitario incorporated MH-LLC pursuant to a Joint Venture Agreement and an Operating Agreement to advance the Company's Mount Hamilton project located near Ely, Nevada, through to a Bankable Feasibility Study ("BFS") and into production.